What Are Bloodworm And Jokers: Best Winter Fishing Bait Ever?

 Why Are Jokers And Bloodworms Effective As Bait?

-When you throw a natural bait to them, that they eat all the time, they can not resist it.
-Also, when fishing with bloodworms and jokers, you are using very small hooks and super thin lines, so it is also very a finesse style of fishing.
+However, when you throw a natural bait to them that they always eat, fish feel safer and cannot resist it.
+Also, when fishing with bloodworms and jokers, you use very small hooks (around a size #22 to #26)and super thin lines, so it is also a very finesse style of fishing.

 Where Do I Buy Jokers And Bloodworms?